 In 1990, FAME's mission was significantly expanded by the Maine Legislature when it assumed responsibility for administering the state's higher education finance and outreach programs.
 Through loans, grants, and loan insurance, FAME helps students and their families meet the costs associated with higher education.
-FAME administers Maine's Section 529 College Savings Program, the NextGen College Investing Plan, and oversees outreach activities that are designed to encourage Maine people to aspire to and pursue higher education.
-In 2004, FAME was designated as Maine's secondary market for student loans.
+FAME administers Maine's Section 529 College Savings Program, the NextGen College Investing Plan®, and oversees outreach activities that are designed to encourage Maine people to aspire to and pursue higher education.

-FAME accomplishes its mission - providing innovative financial solutions to help Maine citizens pursue business and educational opportunities - by working closely with the state's higher education, banking, economic development and business communities, as well as the Governor and Maine Legislature, in the formulation and implementation of financial services and programs that help fill gaps that exist in Maine's capital delivery system.
+FAME accomplishes its mission - providing innovative financial solutions to help Maine citizens pursue business and educational opportunities - by working closely with the state's higher education, lending, economic development and business communities, as well as the Governor and Maine Legislature, in the formulation and implementation of financial services and programs that help fill gaps that exist in Maine's capital delivery system.